-There are no sales charges, redemption fees, trailing commissions or other commissions payable on the purchase or sale of Series F Units.
+There are no sales charges, redemption fees, trailing commissions or other commissions payable by you or paid to dealers in connection with Series O Units.

 If Unitholder ceases to be eligible

 If you cease to be eligible to hold your Series of Units, we may change your Units into another Series of the same Fund for which you are eligible after giving you 30 days' prior written notice, unless you notify us during the notice period and we agree that you are once again eligible to hold the original Series of Units.
 On a change from the original Series of Units to another Series, you will be required to pay the fees and charges under the applicable Series, if any.